Skip to main content

 Anti Hero

 One sip of the cocktail and she could feel the weight of the world slowly melt away in the music and laughter of the crowd.
-The deadlines and fresh start with new clients from Monday morning was a tedious job waiting for her.
+The deadlines and fresh start with new clients from Monday morning were a tedious job for her.
 Having a supervisor whom she detested did not make it any better to motivate her to work hard.
 But she needed the money she made to run the house.
 She initially refused to come to the pub with her friends because it was a Sunday.
 She could not afford a hangover.
 But they were not to listen to her excuses.
 She was glad they kept in touch to remind her of the good old days.
-Although they never judged her financial position, their offer to pay for her, the expensive places she could not afford anymore and their success often rubbed off the wrong way on her once she was home in the small two-bedroom rented apartment.
+Although they never judged her financial position, their offer to pay for her, the expensive places she could not afford anymore, and their success often rubbed the wrong way on her once she was home in the small two-bedroom rented apartment.

 For the longest time in her life, she had believed that her father would turn things around.
 She believed it when he made poor business choices; she believed it when she had to leave their home for a small one, her elite school and all her friends for a decent private school, and finally, even when her mother left them for a richer husband.
 Her memories, the shouting, crying and betrayal still hurt her physically.
 Honestly, she pitied her father.
 He had been a good husband and father to them.
 Her mother abandoning them made her pity him even more.
 She was barely a teen, and he had been a hands-on dad to her.

 She gulped down the glass and ordered another one, hoping to divert her mind to her dancing friends and the crowd around them.
 She allowed herself to slip back into the life she could have had now and then.
 She could drink, dance and pretend to be happy.
 “Ajab.”
-Her friend shouted near her ear to reach her over the music drowning their voices.
+Her friend shouted near her ear to reach her over the music, drowning their voices.
 “Come dance.”

 Ajabdeh had just picked up her purse from the table and headed to the bar counter for another drink when she felt a tap on her shoulder.
 She glanced over her shoulder to find a well-groomed man in a casual black shirt and a pair of jeans smiling at her.
 Ajabdeh knew the drill.
-She smiled back waving her hair away from her face a little flirtatiously.
-He would ask for a drink, then a dance and then if the chemistry was sizzling enough he would offer a ride to his place.
+She smiled back, waving her hair away from her face a little flirtatiously.
+He would ask for a drink, then a dance and then, if the chemistry was sizzling enough, he would offer a ride to his place.
 She did not mind these momentary escapes where she pretended like she belonged.
 After all, she was a woman quite sorted between her needs and wants.
 She did not want a relationship.
 But she did have needs.

 “I will have whatever she is having.”
 Ajabdeh heard him tell the bartender.